unstoppabledomains/dev-docs/reseller/reseller-integration-guides/stripe-payments.md

 <figcaption>View of Stripe Account information (i.e., account tab)</figcaption>
 </figure>

-:::success Congratulations!
+:::success congratulations!
-You just setup your Reseller account to accept Stripe payments.
+You have successfully purchased a domain using the Stripe payment method.
 :::